google/zetasql/docs/user-defined-functions.md

 ### Call a LUA UDF

-You can call a JavaScript UDF in the same way that you call a built-in function.
+You can call a LUA UDF in the same way that you call a built-in function.
 For details, see [Function calls][function-calls].

 ### LUA UDF examples